 You may also get your traffic from website visitors reaching out to your customer service team via the live chat window of your site.
 So, check if this is where you get the most of your website traffic.

-Your traffic may also come from visitor clicks in your social media profiles campaign.
+Your traffic may also come from visitor clicks in your social media profile campaign.
 Once you’ve identified where your leads are coming from, make sure the landing pages they are on are optimised to nurture each visitor’s interest.

 For instance, you have seen that your potential leads are clicking on your website inbound links from your Facebook page through your analytics tool.
 The next step is to update the site pages they visit with relevant content to keep them on and continually engage with your website.